6-8 Resources

 Lesson Plans for Teaching Children of Willesden Lane

 This four-part HOTYM lesson series for Grades 6–8 offers an immersive pathway into The Children of Willesden Lane, centering music, silence, and story as essential tools for ethical reflection and emotional growth.
 While rooted in the historical context of the Holocaust, this HOTYM approach invites students to consider how identity is shaped not only by history, but also by the relationships, choices, and creative acts that carry us through adversity.
-Adapted from The Willesden Project, each lesson deepens students' sense of belonging, resilience, and responsibility—encouraging them to hold space for others and carry memory forward with care.
+Each lesson deepens students' sense of belonging, resilience, and responsibility—encouraging them to hold space for others and carry memory forward with care.

 HOTYM | Telling My Story Final Project